 SDMA.
 SDMA indicates kidney function decline earlier than other biomarkers, increasing on average with a 40% kidney function loss and with as little as a 25% function loss.1,2,5

-Cystatin B. Once available, a cystatin B test may detect renal tubular epithelial cell injury with or without changes in functional markers43,44 occur, offering an opportunity to intervene and potentially change the outcome for patients that have experienced kidney injury.
+Cystatin B. A cystatin B test may detect renal tubular epithelial cell injury with or without changes in functional markers43,44 occur, offering an opportunity to intervene and potentially change the outcome for patients that have experienced kidney injury.

 Kidney injury can range from mild with few or no clinical signs to severe with complete loss of function.
 Early detection and intervention are essential to provide the best prognosis for cats and dogs that experience kidney injury.
 Diagnostic tests of cystatin B may further improve and expand upon the care that veterinarians are able to provide for their patients.